Complete Guide to Home Cell Signal Boosters

 There are several reasons why you might need a cell signal booster in your home.

-- The most common reason is to improve cellular voice and data in homes that suffer from dropped or missed calls and poor data performance.
+- The most common reason is to improve cellular voice and data in a home that suffers from frequent dropped or missed calls, inability to make calls, and slow or intermittent cellular data.

-- You may get acceptable signal in your home, but you want to accommodate friends and family members who use different carriers and don’t get acceptable signal strength in your home.
+- You may get acceptable signal in your home, but you want to provide better signal for friends and family members who use different cellular carriers and who don’t get acceptable cellular reception in your home.
+(For example, you get good service with AT&T, but your daughter who lives with you doesn’t get adequate service from T-Mobile in your area.)

 - A strong cell signal in your home will reduce your cell phone’s battery consumption.
-Cell phones use more power when they have to connect to weaker, more distant towers.
+Cell phones have to use more power to connect to weaker, more distant cell towers.

 What will a home cell phone booster do for me?